Mes Aynak

-Mes Aynak (Pashto/Persian: مس عينک, meaning "little source of copper"), also called Mis Ainak or Mis-e-Ainak, was a major Buddhist settlement 40 km southeast of Kabul, Afghanistan, located in a barren region of Logar Province.
-The site is also the location of Afghanistan's largest copper deposit.
+Mes Aynak (Pashto/Persian: مس عينک, meaning "little source of copper"), also transliterated as Mis Ainak or Mis-e-Ainak, was a major Buddhist settlement 40 km southeast of Kabul, Afghanistan, located in a barren region of Logar Province.
+The site is also the location of Afghanistan's largest known copper deposit.

 The site of Mes Aynak possesses a vast 40 ha complex of Buddhist monasteries, homes, over 400 Buddha statues, stupas and market areas.
-The site contains artifacts from the Bronze Age, and some of the artifacts recovered have dated back over 3000 years.
-The wealth of Mes Aynak's residents has been well represented in the site's far-reaching size and well-guarded perimeter.
+The site contains artifacts from the Bronze Age, and some of the artifacts recovered have been dated to over 3,000 years old.
+The wealth of Mes Aynak's historical residents may still be seen in the remote site's far-reaching size and well-guarded perimeter.
 Archaeologists are only beginning to find remnants of an older 5,000-year-old Bronze Age site beneath the Buddhist level, including an ancient copper smelter.

-Afghanistan's eagerness to unearth the copper below the site is leading to the site's destruction rather than its preservation.
-Archaeologists have photographed the site and the relics have been excavated.
+The eagerness of Afghanistan's current Taliban government to unearth the copper beneath the site is leading to the site's destruction, rather than its preservation.
+Archaeologists have photographed the site and relics have been excavated.